useblocks/sphinx-needs/docs/configuration.rst

 :id_prefix: Prefix as string, which will be added to all id of external needs.
 Needed, if there is the risk that
             needs from different projects may have the same id (*optional*).
 :css_class: A class name as string, which gets set in link representations like :ref:`needtable`.
-            The related css class definition must be done by the user, e.g. by :ref:`own_css`.
+            The related CSS class definition must be done by the user, e.g. by :ref:`own_css`.
             (*optional*) (*default*: ``external_link``)

 .. _needs_table_classes: